jhspetersson/fselect/README.md

 Find temporary or config files (full path and size):

     fselect size, path from /home/user where name = '*.cfg' or name = '*.tmp'

+Windows users may omit the quotes:

+    fselect size, path from C:\Users\user where name = *.cfg or name = *.tmp

+Or put all the arguments into the quotes like this:

+    fselect "name from /home/user/tmp where size > 0"

 Find files (just names) with any content (size > 0):

     fselect name from /home/user/tmp where size gt 0

-or put arguments into the quotes:

-    fselect "name from /home/user/tmp where size > 0"

 Specify file size and add it to the results:

     fselect size, path from /home/user/tmp where size gt 2g